Betty Ford: Recovery from alcoholism and prescription drug addiction

 As she had previously been with her breast cancer diagnosis and treatment, Ford was transparent with the public about her addictions and admittance to rehab.
-Ford's transparency was praised by experts in drug abuse treatment, who predicted that it would make a major and positive impact.
+Ford's transparency was praised by experts in drug abuse treatment, who predicted that it would make a major and positive impact towards removing social stigmas.
 The week she entered rehab, Ford disclosed her addiction to prescription medication.
 Days later, Ford also disclosed to the public that she had come to realize that she was additionally an alcoholic.
 She disclosed her alcoholism through a statement that a family spokesman read on her behalf at a press conference (at which Ford was not herself present) held outside of the hospital.
 In this statement, Ford disclosed, "I have found I am not only addicted to the medication I have been taking for my arthritis, but also to alcohol".
 In this statement, she also praised the reputation of the hospital's addiction treatment program, and declared her pleasure to have the opportunity to attend the treatment.
 The statement also declared, "I expect this treatment and fellowship to be a solution for my problems.
 I embrace it, not only for me, but all the many others who are here to participate."
 The Washington Post reported that Ford's disclosure of alcoholism came as a surprise to a number of her close friends, who had regarded her as merely a social drinker and were oblivious to her drinking problem.

 Ford succeeded in getting sober.
 She published her first memoir, The Times of My Life, later in 1978 in which she discussed her battle with addiction.

 During a January 1984 address in Michigan to a crowd of individuals who were in the early stages of alcohol and drug dependency treatment, Ford reflected that the six years since she began her treatment for alcohol and drug abuse, "have been the best years in my life from the standpoint of feeling healthier and feeling more comfortable with myself".